You’ve had a passion project (or seven) rattling around inside your brain for months now.

 If you can identify why completing this project is so important to you, you can hold it like a beacon of light when darkness and frustration threaten to close in.

 Many of us have multiple dream projects and boundless optimism about how much we can actually accomplish.
 Maybe dreams of writing your grandmother’s recipes into a cookbook are warring with visions of that screenplay you’ve been dying to write.
-Maybe you’ve always wanted to start a travel blog, but you also have a seven-book fantasy series plucking at your attention.
+Maybe you’ve thought of starting a blog, but you also have a seven-book fantasy series plucking at your attention.

 Trying to work on all these projects at once will just result in none of them getting done.